 The work of the Death Penalty Project originally began in 1992 concentrating on appeals in individual capital cases from the Caribbean and applications to international human rights tribunals.
 Saul Lehrfreund joined the firm to work specifically on death row cases with Bernard Simons.
 Parvais Jabbar joined soon afterwards.

 Named after the three defendants Crispin Aubrey, John Berry and Duncan Campbell, the ABC Trial changed government secrecy in Britain.
 Aubrey, a journalist for Time Out, John Berry, a former corporal in signals intelligence (SIGINT), and Duncan Campbell, an investigative journalist, were tried – and acquitted – on charges under sections 1 and 2 of the Official Secrets Act 1911.
-Bernie Simons represented Duncan Campbell and instructed Geoffrey Robertson as Counsel, whose account of the trial is here.
+Bernie Simons represented Duncan Campbell and instructed Geoffrey Robertson as Counsel.

 Simon Goldberg.
 The firm moves into film & television